Women in Azerbaijani Parliament

 Internet users per 100 inhabitants

-Azerbaijan gained independence from the former Soviet Union in 1991, and is ruled by a presidential system.
-With an estimated population of 9.2 million in 2011, it is divided into 66 regions, 13 urban districts and the Nakhchivan Autonomous Republic.
+Azerbaijan gained independence from the Soviet Union in 1991, and is ruled by a presidential system.
+With an estimated population of 9.6 million in 2015, it is divided into 66 regions, 13 urban districts and the Nakhchivan Autonomous Republic.
 It is rich in natural resources, most notably oil and natural gas.
-Situated at the crossroads between Europe and Asia and sandwiched between Russia and the Middle East, functions as the natural transport corridor along the axis of the West and East, North and South.

 A key challenge in front of Azerbaijan is to become a full-fledged Upper Middle Income (UMI) country, leaving behind its high dependence on hydrocarbon exports and shifting production towards higher value added manufacturing that reflect improved efficiency and skills in the economy.
 The narrow base for economic growth also means that there has been limited effect so far on improving decent employment.
 While hydrocarbon exports comprise above 90% of total exports, it engages only 7% of the employed citizens.
 Hence, creation of productive jobs should be a central dimension of Azerbaijan’s development strategy.